Leandromaro/Java-Design-Patterns/README.md

 ### Where to use
 Bridge design pattern can be used when both abstraction and implementation can have different hierarchies independently and we want to hide the implementation from the client application.

+## Proxy

+Proxy pattern intent is to “Provide a surrogate or placeholder for another object to control access to it”.
+The definition itself is very clear and proxy pattern is used when we want to provide controlled access of a functionality.

+### Where to use
+Proxy design pattern common uses are to control access or to provide a wrapper implementation for better performance.
+Java RMI package uses proxy pattern.
+That’s all for proxy design pattern in java.

 ## References
 This guide has taken some examples from: